top of page

 How many employees do I need?

-How do I show that I’ll be developing and directing the company?
+How do I show that I will be developing and directing the business?

 Executive or Supervisory Employment